emecon21/Packet-Tracer-Labs/ROUTING/Dynamic Routing/OSPF/README.md

 ## Dynamic Routing (OSPF) Configurations
-This lab demonstrates Dynamic Routing with the OSPF protocol between two networks in Cisco Packet Tracer.
+This lab shows how I configured Dynamic Routing with the OSPF protocol between two networks.

 The goal was to make both networks communicate automatically, using OSPF, a dynamic routing protocol that chooses the shortest path to destinations.